-Michael Germer’s innate musicianship and warm, sensual violin tone have brought him success in his native Scandinavia and in Israel, where he studies with Dora Schwarzberg and already has established himself as a concerto soloist.
+Michael Germer’s innate musicianship and warm, sensual violin tone have brought him success in his native Scandinavia and in Israel.

 Michael was born in Copenhagen in 2002.
 Eleven years later he won the Talent Prize at the Jacob Gade Competition and soon thereafter he enrolled in the violin class of Serguei Azizian at the Royal Danish Academy of Music.
 By 2015 he had won the Øresund Soloist prize and the Gold Medal at the Berlingske Music Competition.